solatis/leonmergen/_posts/2015-03-18-why-you-expect-too-much-from-open-source.markdown

 Underneath the previous argument lies the assumption that there is a pure market in which there are only market-based production of goods.
 The market, however, is not pure: if the product gains traction, non-market goods may also be produced (i.e. an ecosystem of volunteers).
 The theory is that free software puts the power to the people: if the original producer misbehaves, is acquired or goes bankrupt a rich ecosystem of volunteers will fork the project and continue the effort.

 The first thing you should do when deciding to commit yourself to a specific software vendor is try to figure out whether they will still be in business a several years down the road.
 For young businesses, this can be difficult: if a software vendor is releasing its product as open source, is losing money and investors are paying your bill, this becomes a big risk to their sustainability.
+The only situation in where this risk is low, is when the actual ecosystem grows very large; as such, the business behind it is more likely to be succesful too.

 This shows that the argument that releasing a software product as free software makes it more resilient in the long term is flawed since it ignores the fact that a business that doesn't earn any money with its product is far more likely to go out of business in the first place.

 ##### Stories from the field